khalifah110/SQL_Netflix_Data_Analysis/README.md

 ```
 <img width="1200" height="800" alt="Code_Generated_Image (2)" src="https://github.com/user-attachments/assets/061dd713-70d4-4083-a78e-945ad32b7dfa" />

+**-** Directors like Rajiv Chilaka and Raúl Campos & Jan Suter appear frequently, indicating repeat collaborations with Netflix.

+ **-** A mix of international and Hollywood directors shows Netflix’s openness to diverse creative voices.

+ **-** Well-known names such as Martin Scorsese and Steven Spielberg appearing in the top list reinforce Netflix’s credibility as a platform for high-profile filmmakers.

+ **-** The results suggest Netflix values consistent content production from trusted directors.

 ### 4️⃣ Percentage of Movies vs TV Shows

+This question compares the overall content mix on Netflix by calculating the percentage of Movies versus TV Shows.
+It helps understand Netflix’s strategic focus between standalone films and episodic content.

 ``` SQL
 SELECT
     type,